bitrise-io/devcenter/_articles/reviews/expose.md

 `envman` can be used in a couple of ways:

-* You can specify the value as the `--value` parameter (you can see this in the previous example), pipe the value, for example:
+* You can specify the value as the `--value` parameter (you can see this in the previous example), pipe the value:

       echo 'hi' | envman add --key MY_RELEASE_NOTE
-* Or read the value from a file, for example:
+* Or read the value from a file:

       envman add --key MY_RELEASE_NOTE --valuefile ./some/file/path